- Best Black Friday & Cyber Monday Diamond Deals and Jewelry Deals - September 28, 2022

 Today, you can create a personalized throw or rug that no one shows what the bride means to you, but also preserves the memory of her wedding (and keeps her warm!)
 Here are some of our favorite ideas:

 - Etsy, Custom Wedding Photo Memory Quilt; $260.00: A 50’ by 65’ custom designed quilt allows you to select a custom color and photos for a trip down memory lane.

 Fine jewelry might be appreciated by many, but selecting something with a personal flair shows how much you care.
 Not only are pendant necklaces still very much in style, but there’s also a sense of timelessness to a piece of jewelry with personal meaning.

 The best part?
 There are so many options when it comes to what you can find, or even customize.
 Sterling silver, yellow gold, gemstones, and tiny diamonds add that special touch worthy of a wedding.

 - Brilliant Earth, Birthstone Twist Pendant, $275.00: If you’re a little shy of getting something over-the-top personal for your sister, this gift idea is an excellent place to start.
 The stunning necklace is made of recycled silver (great for eco-minded brides) and features a gemstone with a bezel setting.

 - The Blue Nile, Monica Rich Kosann Petite Oval Locket, $1,395.00: Not as fond of pendants?
 Lockets have a vintage feel, but they also are more personal.
 This stunning locket from the Blue Nile is made with 18K Rose Gold and decorative chevron details on the exterior.

-- An Experience or Fund: This is a less conventional gift idea for your sister, but it’s still one of the best.
+This is a less conventional gift idea for your sister, but it’s still one of the best.
 In fact, many couples are an option to add non-material things to their wedding registries.
 The most popular?
 Requesting funds for a honeymoon.
 Something like kick starting a Honeyfund is both intentional and flexible for the couple.